All Episodes

 Yeah.

-But um I don't believe it but I know about it well we they got these phones now and you can friggin access donkey shows in Bulgaria if you want if you're into that sort of thing.
+Well, they got these phones now, and you can friggin access donkey shows in Bulgaria if you want, if you're into that sort of thing.

-Something that purports to um extol the virtues of freedom and freedom of association and free to live your authentic life and be who you want to be to then throw her out of an event like that is just very hypocritical and I think immature and silly at the end of the day.
+Something that purports to extol the virtues of freedom and freedom of association and free to live your authentic life and be who you want to be to then throw her out of an event like that is just very hypocritical and I think immature and silly at the end.

-Well, and they had they had James Lindsay as a speaker, and James Lindsay literally wrote a book about atheism.
+They had James Lindsay as a speaker and James Lindsay literally wrote a book about atheism.

-I mean, as an atheist, he wrote a book about atheism called Everything You Know About Got God is Wrong.
+He wrote a book about atheism called Everything You Know About God Is Wrong.

 And I like James Lindsay.